Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

-$H$ (Figs.~\ref{R-RH}B and \ref{R-RH}D), similar to earlier studies of the striped La-214 family\cite{Adachi2001,Adachi2011,Xie2011,Stegen2013} and other cuprates\cite{Taillefer2009}; the drop in \rh was thus attributed\cite{Taillefer2009} to the properties of the zero-field pseudogap regime.
-We define $T_{0}(H)$ as the temperature at which \rh becomes zero or negative, and it is apparent that it has a very weak, almost negligible field dependence. $T_0$ is comparable to the temperature at which $\rho_{xx}(T)$ curves in both materials split into either metalliclike (i.e. SClike) or insulatinglike, an effect that is manifested only in the presence of stripes\cite{Xie2011}.
-We find that, interestingly, this occurs (Figs.~\ref{R-RH}A and \ref{R-RH}C) when the normal state sheet resistance $R_{\square/{\mathrm{layer}}}\approx R_{Q}$, where $R_{Q}=h/(2e)^{2}$ is the quantum resistance for Cooper pairs.
+In Fig.~\ref{R-RH}, we compare $R_\mathrm{H}(T)$ and $\rho_{xx}(T)$ for various fields.
+The drop of \rh\ observed at $T>T_0$ does not depend on $H$ (Fig.~\ref{R-RH}b,d), similar to earlier studies of the striped La-214 family\cite{Noda1999,Adachi2001,Adachi2011,Xie2011,Stegen2013} and other cuprates\cite{Taillefer2009}.
+The independence of the drop of \rh\ on field implies that this is a property of the zero-field state, as opposed to some field-induced phase.
+In YBCO, the drop in \rh\ was attributed\cite{Badoux2016-N,Taillefer2009} to the Fermi surface reconstruction by charge order.
+In striped cuprates, however, the onset of the drop in \rh\ seems closer to the structural phase transition temperature $T_{\mathrm{d}2}$ (Fig.~\ref{R-RH}), where $T_{\mathrm{SO}}<T_{\mathrm{CO}}<T_{\mathrm{d}2}<T_{\mathrm{PG}}$ (ref.~\cite{ZShi2019-Hc2}), but its origin is still under debate\cite{Noda1999,Adachi2001,Adachi2011,Xie2011,Stegen2013}.
+We define $T_{0}(H)$ as the temperature at which \rh\ becomes zero or negative, and it is apparent that it has a very weak, almost negligible field dependence. $T_0$ [$\sim(2-3)T_{\mathrm{c}}^{0}$ for \lesco; $\sim6T_{\mathrm{c}}^{0}$ for \lnsco] is comparable to the temperature at which $\rho_{xx}(T)$ curves in both materials split into either metalliclike (i.e. SClike) or insulatinglike, a correlation that seems to be manifested only in the presence of stripes\cite{Xie2011}.
+We find that, interestingly, this occurs (Fig.~\ref{R-RH}a,c) when the normal state sheet resistance $R_{\square/{\mathrm{layer}}}\approx R_{\mathrm{Q}}$, where $R_{\mathrm{Q}}=h/(2e)^{2}$ is the quantum resistance for Cooper pairs. \\ \textbf{Transport in the high-$\bm{T}$, $\bm{H<H_{\mathrm{c2}}}$ regime}